jacmoe/retronew/README.md

 Instead of C++, DosBox, Borland C 3.1 and TASM, this project uses C++ with the excellent [olcPixelGameEngine][olcpixel].

+This project uses CMake and has been developed on both Windows 10 and Linux (Ubuntu).

 ## Screenshots
 ### Retronew Palette Demo
 ![Retronew Palette Demo][1pal]